marisleysisdelacruz16/student_store/README.md

 #### CORE FEATURES

-- [ ] The API should contain an endpoint that serves an array of all products in the store
+- [ X ] The API should contain an endpoint that serves an array of all products in the store
-- [ ] A Store model should handle all data management logic for the API and be the interface for read/write operations to the JSON file.
+- [ X ] A Store model should handle all data management logic for the API and be the interface for read/write operations to the JSON file.
-- [ ] The frontend should include a landing page that displays the products available for purchase.
+- [ X ] The frontend should include a landing page that displays the products available for purchase.
-- [ ] Each product should have an individual page that shows the details of the product and allows the user to add that product to their shopping cart.
+- [ X ] Each product should have an individual page that shows the details of the product and allows the user to add that product to their shopping cart.

 #### STRETCH FEATURES